DarkRic674/PKGi-PS3-TXT/README.md

 en : Use multiman to place the files in the location mentioned above.

-fr : Utiliser multiman pour placer les fichiers à l'endroit dit ci dessus.
+fr : Utiliser multiman pour placer les fichiers à l'endroit dit ci-dessus.